 - Operate a continuous after-hours on-call system with staff that is experienced in the program and skilled in crisis intervention (CI) procedures.
-The ACT team must have the capacity to respond rapidly to emergencies, both in person and by telephone; - Provide mobilized CI in various environments, such as the member's home, schools, jails, homeless shelters, streets and other locations; - Arrange or assist members to make a housing application, meet their housing obligations and gain the skills necessary to maintain their home; - Be involved in psychiatric hospital admissions and discharges and actively collaborate with inpatient treatment staff; - Ensure provision of culturally competent services; and - Conduct ongoing monitoring and evaluation of program implementation through the collection of process and outcome measures.
+The ACT team must have the capacity to respond rapidly to emergencies, both in person and by telephone; - Provide mobilized CI in various environments, such as the member's home, schools, jails, homeless shelters, streets and other locations;

+• Arrange or assist members to make a housing application, meet their housing obligations and gain the skills necessary to maintain their home;

+- Be involved in psychiatric hospital admissions and discharges and actively collaborate with inpatient treatment staff; - Ensure provision of culturally competent services; and - Conduct ongoing monitoring and evaluation of program implementation through the collection of process and outcome measures.
 Process measures should be obtained through utilization of the EBP Fidelity Scale and General Organizational Index as found within the SAMHSA ACT Toolkit.
 Outcome measures such as homelessness, hospitalizations (psychiatric/medical), emergency department presentations (psychiatric/medical), incarcerations and/or arrests/detainments, substance use treatment (residential/inpatient/outpatient), utilizations of primary care physician (PCP), employment and educational status should be collected in addition to the EBP fidelity measures.

-The ACT program provides three levels of interaction with the participating members.
+The ACT program provides three levels of interaction with the participating members, including:

 - Face-to-face encounter ACT team must provide a minimum of six (6) clinically meaningful face to face encounters with the member monthly with the majority of encounters occurring outside of the office.
 Encounters should address components of the member's treatment plan, involve active engagement with the member, and actively assess their functioning.
 Teams must document clinically appropriate reasons if this minimum number of encounters cannot be made monthly.
 Teams must also document reasons contacts are occurring within the office.
-Efforts shall be made to ensure services are provided throughout the month. - Collateral encounter Collateral refers to members of the member's family or household or significant others (e.g., landlord or property manager, criminal justice staff and employer) who regularly interact with the member and are directly affected by, or have the capability of affecting, his or her condition and are identified in the treatment plan as having a role in treatment.
-A collateral contact does not include contacts with other mental health service providers or individuals who are providing a paid service that would ordinarily be provided by the ACT team (e.g., meeting with a shelter staff person who is assisting an ACT recipient in locating housing). - Assertive outreach Refers to the ACT team being 'assertive' about knowing what is going on with a member and acting quickly and decisively when action is called for, while increasing member independence.
-The team must closely monitor the relationships that the member has within the community and intervene early if difficulty arises.
+Efforts shall be made to ensure services are provided throughout the month; - Collateral encounter Collateral refers to members of the member's family or household or significant others (e.g., landlord or property manager, criminal justice staff and employer) who regularly interact with the member and are directly affected by, or have the capability of affecting, his or her condition and are identified in the treatment plan as having a role in treatment.
+A collateral contact does not include contacts with other mental health service providers or individuals who are providing a paid service that would ordinarily be provided by the ACT team (e.g., meeting with a shelter staff person who is assisting an ACT member in locating housing); and